Running Hippius Blockchain Node

 - Growth: Plan for 50-100GB+ annual growth

-Minimum Total: 2TB+ (primarily for IPFS storage pool)
+Minimum Total: 2TB+ (primarily for Arion storage)

 Network